immutable/imx-examples/docs/onboarding.md

 npm install
 ```

-## 0. Register email with the Immutable Developer Hub
+## 0. Register with your email for the Immutable Developer Hub

-Register your email address on the [Immutable Developer Hub](https://hub.immutable.com) to get access to customised documentation on the hub, and the ability to create projects on Immutable via the [Public API](https://docs.x.immutable.com/reference#/operations/createProject) or the CLI in this repo.
+Register with your email address at the [Immutable Developer Hub](https://hub.immutable.com) to get access to customized documentation in the hub as well as the ability to create projects on Immutable via the [Public API](https://docs.x.immutable.com/reference#/operations/createProject) or the CLI in this repo.

-Projects are required to create collections which subsequently allow minting assets on Immutable (L2).
+You must first have a project in order to create collections that you can mint assets from on Immutable (L2).

 ## 1. Register as a user with Immutable X